CryptoSolvers/CryptoSolve/index.md

 Various data structures and their properties defined as rewrite rules are defined in this module.
 This module can be further extended in order to define an automated theorem prover for objects such as natural numbers, booleans, and lists.

+***

 # Collaboration

-The CryptoSolve collaboration consist of the following people both past and present:
+The Symcollab collaboration consist of the following people both past and present:

 ## Present:
 - Brandon Rozek (Rensselaer Polytechnic Institute)